NVIDIA/DALI/docs/examples/pytorch/pytorch-resnet50.rst

-   --resume PATH               path to latest checkpoint (default: none) -e, --evaluate              evaluate model on validation set --pretrained                use pre-trained model --daliCPU                   use CPU based pipeline for DALI, for heavy GPU networks it may work better, for IO bottlenecked one like RN18 GPU default should be faster
+   --resume PATH               path to latest checkpoint (default: none) -e, --evaluate              evaluate model on validation set --pretrained                use pre-trained model --dali_cpu                   use CPU based pipeline for DALI, for heavy GPU networks it may work better, for IO bottlenecked one like RN18 GPU default should be faster